Pavani-3101/Visa_Status_Prediction/README.md

 ## 📝 Description

-Visa_Status_Prediction is a sophisticated machine learning solution designed to forecast the outcome of visa applications by analyzing historical datasets.
-This project leverages predictive modeling to identify key factors influencing visa approvals, such as applicant demographics, professional background, and employer information.
-By implementing a comprehensive data science pipeline—encompassing rigorous data cleaning, exploratory data analysis (EDA), and the deployment of classification algorithms like Random Forest or Gradient Boosting—the tool provides valuable insights for applicants and immigration professionals alike.
-The goal is to improve decision-making transparency and streamline the evaluation process through accurate, data-driven predictions.
+Visa Status Processing Time Prediction is a machine learning project that analyzes historical visa application records to predict the number of days required to process a visa application.

+Instead of predicting approval or rejection, this project focuses on estimating processing_days, helping to identify patterns and delays across visa types, applicant countries, employer regions, and seasonal trends.

+The project follows a structured data science pipeline including:

+- Data cleaning and preprocessing

+- Exploratory Data Analysis (EDA)

+- Feature engineering

+- Preparation for predictive modeling

+## Project Objective

+To build a data-driven model that can:

+- Analyze historical visa processing trends

+- Identify key factors influencing processing delays

+- Engineer meaningful features

+- Prepare the dataset for regression modeling

-## 📁 Project Structure
+## Project Structure

 ```
 .